CamHolman/cell_counting/README.md

     # Option 2
     conda create --name <env_name> --file requirements.txt

+## Test Data
+Test czi files can be found under 'references/test_data/'.
+You can use these to make sure your pipeline is set up correctly.

+## Import
+Importing raw CZI files can be managed through `cc/io`.
+This uses bioformats import through a javabridge, as originally implimented by [cellprofiler](https://cellprofiler.org/).
+The included implementation will process CZI images taken with three channels.
+In the intended case, these include:

+1. DAPI
+2. mCherry
+3. eGFP

+Each of these channels has multiple z-planes.
+Before couting, a maxprojection will be taken of the z-planes for each channel.
+The counted channel is eGFP, in future implementations the signal from the eGFP channel will be cross-referenced with the DAPI channel to ensure a cell body and not a process is being counted.

 ## Preprocessing

+The implemented

 ## Training Model

 The current training model is a brute force depth first search for the highest pearson correlation with varying parameters for the Laplacian of Gaussian blob detection algorithm versus manual cell counting.
 This will be improved, but is functional with time and computing power.

 To run the training, manually count ~20 images and record this information in a CSV with unique identifiers for each file.
 Run the training algorithm:

     train_cc(man_counts, imdir, ranges=default_ranges)

 with the CSV (man_counts) and training image directory (imdir) as input.
 You have the ability to modify the ranges of parameters it will search through to find the highest pearson correlation with the training data.
 The default range parameters are: